exonum/exonum-doc/src/architecture/storage.md

     Here, `|` separates logical components of the low-level key.

 It is advised to use a `gen_prefix` function for creating table prefixes.
-See the [schema of Exonum Core][blockchain-schema] for an example.
+See the [schema of Exonum core][blockchain-schema] for an example.

 !!! warning